Be active and safe even in cold weather

 When temperatures plummet, it's tempting to position yourself firmly on the couch until the crocuses emerge in early spring.
 But you shouldn't let cold weather get in the way of your exercise routine, and you don't have to.

-So, rather than using winter weather as an excuse, Young says, "We can take it as an opportunity to be more creative about how we approach getting our daily dose of physical activity."
+Rather than using winter weather as an excuse, take it as an opportunity to be more creative about how you approach getting your daily dose of physical activity.

 Getting over the hurdles

 Here are some ideas to help continue working on your fitness goals indoors:

 Walk down the hall in your apartment building, and use stairs instead of the elevator (provided the areas are safe and uncluttered).

 Go to a gym, fitness club or rec center.
 If you don't like traditional workouts, most fitness facilities offer a variety of classes and activities, from rock climbing to Zumba to water aerobics, so you're bound to find something you enjoy.